Chat Control: The EU’s CSEM scanner proposal

 - Flirts and sexting may be read by staff and contractors of international corporations and police authorities, because text recognition filters looking for “child grooming” frequently falsely flag intimate chats.

 - You can falsely be reported and investigated for allegedly disseminating child sexual exploitation material.
 Messaging and chat control algorithms are known to flag completely legal vacation photos of children on a beach, for example.
 According to Swiss federal police authorities, 80% of all machine-generated reports turn out to be without merit.
 Similarly in Ireland only 20% of NCMEC reports received in 2020 were confirmed as actual “child abuse material”.
-40% of all criminal investigation procedures initiated in Germany for “child pornography” target minors.
+Nearly 40% of all criminal investigation procedures initiated in Germany for “child pornography” target minors.

 - On your next trip overseas, you can expect big problems.
 Machine-generated reports on your communications may have been passed on to other countries, such as the USA, where there is no data privacy – with incalculable results.